Retaining walls

 Responsibility for the cost and maintenance of a retaining wall

-A retaining wall is usually more beneficial to one neighbour and built on one property, so it is not usually a joint responsibility.
+A retaining wall is usually more beneficial to one property and is built on one property, so it is not normally a joint responsibility.

-If responsibility becomes a civil matter, the Queensland Civil and Administrative Tribunal may be able to assist.
-Alternatively, seek legal advice.
+If responsibility becomes a civil matter, the Queensland Civil and Administrative Tribunal (QCAT) may be able to assist.
+However, QCAT’s dividing fence process generally does not apply to retaining walls.